ruberVulpes/ProtestPi/README.md

 ## Prerequisites

 * A Raspberry Pi model with built in WiFi
-  * I used a Raspberry Pi 4 2 GB for developing and testing this guide
+  * I used a Raspberry Pi 4 for developing and testing this guide
 * A Micro SD card with the RaspberryPi OS loaded
   * This guide could also likely work with other flavors as well, they're just not tested
 * A power source for the Raspberry Pi